houqb/houqb.github.io/_pages/about.md

 ## News

++ One paper accepted by TPAMI'2025
-+ I will serve as an area chair for ICCV'2025
++ Will serve as an area chair for ICCV'2025
 + Three papers accepted by NeurIPS'2024
 + Five papers accepted by TPAMI'2024
-+ I am among the list of Highly Cited Chinese Researchers of 2023
++ Among the list of Highly Cited Chinese Researchers of 2023
 + Six papers accepted by CVPR'24 and ECCV'24
 + Three papers accepted by ICLR'24 and ICML'24
 + Three papers accepted by ICCV'23 and CVPR'23